-The last thing I expected on my latest trip to Syria at the very beginning of 2014 was to be able to eat a bowl of fetteh in Abu Salim’s restaurant in Najjiyeh, in territory controlled by the Islamic State of Iraq and Syria (ISIS).
+The last thing I expected on my latest trip to Syria at the very beginning of 2014 was to be able to eat a bowl of fetteh in Abu Salim’s restaurant in Najjiyeh, in territory controlled by (ISIS).
 For sure, things have changed: fetteh costs 750 Syrian lira—an extremely high price.
 But in some parts of Latakia, things are not as fractured as security analysts would have you believe.
 At least at street level, the split between ISIS, the Al-Nusra Front, the Islamic Front and the Free Syrian Army is difficult to discern.
 Things are far more fluid on the ground than media coverage leads you to expect.
 One fighter, Abu Raif, left Ansar Al-Sham for ISIS, while another, Abu Dera’a, used to be with Ansar Al-Sham but left for Al-Nusra.
 These different groups might be fighting in Aleppo or Atareb, but in Latakia they seem to get along fine.

 I stayed at the local headquarters of Ansar Al-Sham, which is right next door to the base of Harakat Al-Sham Al-Islami, both of which are affiliated to the Islamic Front.
 Both groups also work with Ansar Al-Muhajireen, a group consisting mostly of foreigners that is sympathetic to ISIS.
 They get along fine, according to Abu Muhammad, the local commander of Ansar Al-Sham.
 “We fight under one banner, Islam, at the end of the day,” he told me.
 It appears that the proliferation of brigades depends more on funding than ideology.
 It is not uncommon for one brigade member to work in close cooperation with another.
 For instance, Abu Zayn, a member of Ansar Al-Sham, smuggles in North Africans from Turkey for Harakat As-Sham Al-Islami, whose emir is Abu Ahmed Maghrebi, from Morocco.